Bug report #9148

 - Note that when labels are turned on with data defined coordinates using those columns, labels are not shown for those features.

 If you set up an initial value for the LabelX and LabelY then they work fine and you can move them and save.

 I tested the same layer I found the issues with after exporting to SHP and it worked fine, NULL values result in labelling engine label locations.

-#2 Updated by Alexandre Neto about 6 years ago
+#2 Updated by Alexandre Neto almost 8 years ago

 - Status changed from Open to Closed

 - Target version changed from Version 2.0.0 to Future Release - High Priority

 Can can confirm this also with postgis.
 If the X and Y values are NULL (Label not fixed), the labels are draw near 0,0.

 I'm using X and Y as numerical fields with size 20 precision 5.